 Contact a Reading Defective Products Attorney Today

 If you recently suffered an injury because of a product you thought was safe, understanding and enforcing your legal rights might be crucial to protecting your future.
-Let a Reading defective products lawyer at Ostroff Injury Law be your steadfast ally throughout the process of getting the compensation you need.
+Let a Reading defective products lawyer at Ostroff Godshall Injury and Accident Lawyers be your steadfast ally throughout the process of getting the compensation you need.

 Our firm has recovered millions of dollars for the families of those killed or seriously injured in product liability defective design, manufacturing, and labeling cases.
 We have handled claims involving dangerous forklifts, ladders, treadmills, exercise and fitness equipment, and other hazardous products at home or in the workplace.
 Call us today to discuss your situation and learn how we can represent you.